Withoutruless/EasySFX/docs/api/getting-started/index.md

 sound_Echo.DryLevel = 0

 -- Remove an effect:
-sound.RemoveEffect(easySound_Echo) -- Remove the echo effect.
+sound.RemoveEffect(sound_Echo) -- Remove the echo effect.

 -- Unload the sound and remove all effects: sound.Unload() -- Unload the sound.
 Returns true on success, nil otherwise.